164 Ferguson st, Williamstown 3016

 Children must be toilet trained.

-• Kinder Beginner Program is for children attending school in 2020. ($38 inc GST, per 1 hour and 15min class).
+• Kinder Beginner Program is for children continuing on from our Pre Kinder Program or attending school in 2021. ($40 inc GST, per 1 hour and 15min class).

-• Kinder Plus Program is for children who have attended the Reading Bees Pre-Kinder or Kinder Beginner Program the previous year. ($38 inc GST, per 1 hour and 15min class).
+• Kinder Plus Program is for children who have attended the Reading Bees Kinder Beginner Program the previous year. ($38 inc GST, per 1 hour and 15min class).

 We are happy to discuss with you the opportunity for your child to attend the Kinder Plus class if they have not attended Reading Bees the previous year.